rtazaki1205/geofractal/README.md

 ## fortran

 The input parameters can be set in `call.f90`.
-The structure of fractal dust aggregates is specified by the fractal dimension `df`, and fractal prefactor `k0`, and number of monomers `N`.
+As input parameters, the user must specify following three quantities in `call.f90`
+- `df` : Fractal dimension (1 ≦ df ≦ 3)
+- `k0` : Fractal prefactor
+- `PN` : Number of monomers (1 ≦ PN)

-In addition to this, you also need to specify following three swithces
+In addition, the user also needs to specify following three options

-- `iqapp` : Approximation for angular integration (=1 numerical solution, =2 approximate).
+- Approximation for angular integration (=1 numerical solution, =2 approximate).
+	`iqapp=1` : use numerical integration
+	`iqapp=2` : use approximate analytical solution
-- `iqcon` : The numerical factor to connect small non-fractal cluster limit.
+- The numerical factor to connect small non-fractal cluster limit.
+	`iqcon=1` : without small cluster limit
+	`iqcon=2` : with small cluster limit
-- `iqcor` : The two-point correlation function of monomer distribution.
+- The two-point correlation function of monomer distribution.
+  `iqcor=1` : The Gaussian cut-off model
+	`iqcor=2` : The exponential cut-off model
+	`iqcor=3` : The fractal dimension cut-off model

-In default, `iqapp=2`,`iqcor=3`,`iqcon=2`.
+In default, I recommend following set of options: `iqapp=2`,`iqcor=3`,`iqcon=2`.

-To run the code, first, you make the codes
+To run the code, first, you make the codes by
 ```
 Make
 ```
-This will create the executable file `results.x`, and then execute it by
+This will create an executable file `results.x`.
+Then, perform
 ```
 ./results.x
 ```